opendistro/for-elasticsearch-docs/docs/trace/ta-kibana.md

 # Trace Analytics Kibana plugin

 The Trace Analytics Kibana plugin provides at-a-glance visibility into your application performance, along with the ability to drill down on individual traces.
+For installation instructions, see [Standalone Kibana plugin install](../../kibana/plugins/).

 The **Dashboard** view groups traces together by HTTP method and path so that you can see the average latency, error rate, and trends associated with a particular operation.
 For a more focused view, try filtering by trace group name.